Leveraging Representations from Intermediate Encoder-blocks for Synthetic Image Detection: Methodology

-\subsection{Objective function}
+\subsection{Objective Function}

 We consider the combination of two objective functions to optimize the parameters of the proposed model.
-The first is the binary cross-entropy loss~\cite{good1952rational}, here denoted as $\mathfrak{L}_{CE}$, which measures the classification error and directly optimizes the main SID objective.
-The second is a contrastive loss function, specifically the Supervised Contrastive Learning loss (SupContrast)~\cite{khosla2020supervised}, which we here denote as $\mathfrak{L}_{Cont.}$, and is considered in order to assist the training process by bringing closer the feature vectors inside $\tilde{\mathbf{K}}_q$ that share targets and move apart the rest.
-We combine the two objective functions by a tunable factor $\xi$, as shown in Equation~\ref{eq:loss}:
+The first is the binary cross-entropy loss~\cite{good1952rational}, which measures the classification error and directly optimizes the SID objective:

+The second is the Supervised Contrastive Learning loss (SupContrast)~\cite{khosla2020supervised}, which is considered in order to assist the training process by bringing closer the feature vectors inside $\tilde{\mathbf{K}}_q$ that share targets and move apart the rest, defined as: